Telstra's NB-IoT turns on waters savings for Bundaberg Council

-“With Telstra’s long range coverage, our NB-IoT enabled water meters willbe able submit data from hard to reach places, and provide increased frequency and availability of data that will help the Council quickly understand its water usage and realise cost savings,”said Guenter Hauber-Davison, Managing Director of WaterGroup.
+“With Telstra’s long range coverage, our NB-IoT enabled water meters will be able to submit data from hard to reach places, and provide increased frequency and availability of data that will help the Council quickly understand its water usage and realise cost savings,” said Guenter Hauber-Davison, Managing Director of WaterGroup.

 The Bureau of Meteorology reports non-revenue water loss in Australia in the past five years at 878,027ML, averaging approximately 10% of utilities’ system input.

-“Already 4 of Australia’s largest water utilities, including Sydney Water are trialling the NB-IoT ready smart water metering solutions for just this reason” he added.
+“Already 4 of Australia’s largest water utilities, including Sydney Water are trialing the NB-IoT ready smart water metering solutions for just this reason,” he added.

 Find out more about the NUmeter here.